mrd0x/secblog/src/pages/phishing-o365-spoofed-cloud-attachments/index.md

 ![Share-Options](./attach-options.png)

-Immediately intercept the request and modify the 'location' URL.
-Set it to point to the redirect path with the harmless file extension which redirects to the malicious executable.
+Immediately intercept the request and modify the `location` URL.
+Set it to be the URL that ends with the harmless extension that redirects to the malicious file which in this case is the `/test/testfile.pdf` path.

 ![Intercept](./intercept.png)

-When the email is sent to the target user all they see is a PDF attachment and they would have no reason to assume its anything other than that.
-But when it's clicked the redirect that was previously setup on the domain will take place and instead evil.exe is downloaded.
+When the email is sent to the target user all they see is a PDF attachment and they would have no reason to assume it's anything other than that.
+But when the attachment is clicked the malicious executable is downloaded instead.

 ![Spoofed-PDF](./spoofed-pdf.png)